Financing the transition

 1. microbial and chemical food safety hazards of long standing that the system has been designed to counter (e.g. Salmonella and Listeria, some heavy metals);

-2. emerging pathogens resulting from the implicit design of a globally traded food and agricultural system, particularly intensive livestock operations, and year round access to what were in Canada seasonal foods;
+2. emerging pathogens, some of which are invasive species (see Goal 5 Wildlife Protection), resulting from the implicit design of a globally traded food and agricultural system, particularly intensive livestock operations, and year round access to what were in Canada seasonal foods;

 3. hazards associated with technologies (and their by-products) viewed as beneficial for the dominant approaches to food production and distribution, including pesticides, heavy metals, growth promotants, antibiotics, fertilizers, and genetically engineered organisms (see other sections of Goal 4);